m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/Ch4/UDP payload/2021-07-09-UDP_Payload.md

 ---
-title: Creating a UDP listener and payload.
+title: Creating a UDP payload and a listener to implement a UDP remote connection as an alternate channel of communication.
 date: 2021-07-09 12:50:47 +07:00
 categories: greyhatcch4
 #modified: 20-08-29 09:24:47 +07:00